Applied Arts Scotland SCIO (AAS) is a maker-led membership organisation with knowledge, skills and expertise in Scottish contemporary crafts.

 How long does membership last for?

 Membership will run for one year and renew automatically each year unless you no longer wish to be a member.
-If you wish to cancel your membership please see the 'How can I stop becoming a member?'
+If you wish to cancel your membership please see the 'How can I stop being a member?'
 FAQ.

 How much does membership cost?